brandcolors/feedback/README.md

 <hr>

-## How to find colors
+### How to find colors

 A good place to look for brand's colors is in their logos.
-Sometimes you'll get lucky and stuble across a handy brand or identity guidelines document that lists them all along with their hex value, but usually your best bet is just pull the colors right out of the logos.
+Sometimes you'll get lucky and stuble across a handy brand or identity guidelines document that lists them all along with their HEX value, but usually your best bet is just pull the colors right out of the logos.

 A few things to keep in mind: